Phantom Rider: Carter Slade

 Carter Slade, the first to wear the mask, debuted in Ghost Rider #1 (February 1967).
-He battled evil while dressed in a phosphorescent white costume, complete with a full-face mask, cape, and the requisite white hat.
-Slade received his outfit and his white horse from Flaming Star, a Native American medicine man.
+He battled evil while dressed in a phosphorescent white costume, complete with a full-face mask, cape, and the hat.
+Slade received his outfit and horse from Flaming Star, a Native American medicine man.

 He was never called the Phantom Rider in these original appearances.
-In Marvel continuity, it was not until after Slade's death that the name Phantom Rider was given to the character, and reprints now retroactively use that name for Slade.
+In Marvel continuity, it was not until after his death that the Phantom Rider name was given to the character, and reprints now retroactively use that name for Slade.

-Eventually, the modern era Ghost Rider Johnny Blaze found himself transported into the 19th century where he met and teamed up with Carter Slade.
-Carter was badly wounded and Blaze took him to Flaming Star to be healed and then dealt with Carter's enemies.
-Carter recovered and Johnny returned to the present.
+Johnny Blaze, the modern era Ghost Rider, eventually found himself transported into the 19th century where the latter met and teamed up with Slade, where he was badly wounded.
+Blaze took him to Flaming Star to be healed and then dealt with Slade's enemies.
+Slade recovered and Blaze returned to the present.

-Carter Slade's spirit, however, returned and possessed his descendant Hamilton Slade to make him a new Phantom Rider and rode out to rescue Johnny Blaze from certain doom.
+Slade's spirit, however, returned and possessed his descendant Hamilton to turn into a Phantom Rider and rode out to rescue Blaze from certain doom.